-D. Compensatory Time Cash Out

-All compensatory time must be used by June 30th of each year.
-If compensatory time balances are not scheduled to be used by the employee by April of each year, the supervisor will contact the employee to review their schedule.
-The employee's compensatory time balance will be cashed out every June 30th or when the employee:

-- 1. Leaves state service for any reason; - 2.
-Transfers to a position in their institution with different funding sources; or - 3.
-Transfers to another state agency or institution.
+- D. Compensatory Time Cash Out - All compensatory time must be used by June 30th of each year.
+If compensatory time balances 1. are not scheduled to be used by the employee by April of each year, the supervisor will contact the employee to review their schedule.
+The employee's compensatory time balance will be cashed out every June 30th or when the employee: - Leaves state service for any reason; Α. - Transfers to a position in their institution with different funding sources; or Β. - C. Transfers to another state agency or institution.

-ARTICLE 9 TRAINING AND EMPLOYEE DEVELOPMENT
+ARTICLE 9 - TRAINING AND EMPLOYEE DEVELOPMENT

-9.1 The Employer and Union affirm that continued professional and personal growth of individual staff members and professional and program development are fundamental to improving the total effectiveness of the college.
+The Employer and Union affirm that continued professional and personal growth of individual staff members and 9.1 professional and program development are fundamental to improving the total effectiveness of the college.
 The Employer and the Union recognize the value and benefit of education and training designed to enhance an employee's ability to perform their job duties.
 Training and employee development opportunities will be provided to employees in accordance with current institution policies and available resources.

-- 9.2 Employees will submit written requests to the supervisor for training and employee development, including the specific training, the schedule and costs.
+9.2 Employees will submit written requests to the supervisor for training and employee development, including the specific training, the schedule and costs.
 The supervisor will approve or deny requests in writing.
-If training is denied, the written notice will include the reason for denying the request. - 9.3 The Employer will continue to provide release time to each employee to participate in training and development activities consistent with the Employer's training and development policies.
-If approved, release time will be provided for both off-campus and on-campus professional development and training, where appropriate for individual employees' training needs. - 9.4 An employee who wishes to use a tuition fee waiver will be allowed to do so in accordance with Employer policy.
-Employees who wish to enroll in courses at other higher education institutions will abide by the policies of those institutions. - 9.5 The Employer will make reasonable attempts to schedule Employer-required training during an employee's regular work schedule.
+If training is denied, the written notice will include the reason for denying the request.

+The Employer will continue to provide release time to each employee to participate in training and development 9.3 activities consistent with the Employer's training and development policies.
+If approved, release time will be provided for both off-campus and on-campus professional development and training, where appropriate for individual employees' training needs.

+9.4 An employee who wishes to use a tuition fee waiver program to register for qualifying courses will be allowed to do so in accordance with Employer policy and RCW 28B.15.558.
+Employees may participate from the first day of class unless a capacity concern exists.
+Employees who wish to enroll in courses at other higher education institutions will abide by the policies of those institutions.

+9.5 The Employer will make reasonable attempts to schedule Employer-required training during an employee's regular work schedule.
 Attendance at Employer-required training will be considered time worked and the Employer will pay the registration costs.
-Travel associated with training will be paid in accordance with applicable wage and hour laws, Office of Financial Management travel regulations and the travel provisions in Article 26, Relocation/Use of Vehicles/Travel.
+Travel associated with training will be paid in accordance with applicable wage and hour laws, Office of Financial Management travel regulations and the travel provisions in Article 26, Relocation/Use of Vehicles/ Travel.